 Don’t use generic passwords.
-Things like CompanyName123 and FirstLastname! aren’t secure – especially when it comes to admin level accounts.
-Here’s a nice little comic that we reference to make strong passwords for ourselves.
+Things like CompanyName123 and FirstLastname! aren’t secure – especially when it comes to admin-level accounts.
+Here’s a nice little comic that we refer to make strong passwords for ourselves.

 The first line of defense when it comes to spam is a strong spam filter.
 It seems self-explanatory, but it’s incredibly important to have a good filter in place to avoid having to interact with spam.

 But, even with a filter in place, you should still exercise caution.

 Never reply to spam or click any ‘unsubscribe’ links.
 This will just confirm to the spammer that your email address is legitimate.

 It’s important to learn how to recognize phishing emails because they can extract personal information and install malware on your system.

 Phishing emails may contain threats to shut your account down, have poor grammar, and use words like ‘urgent’ to get you to give them sensitive information or click on a link that leads to a harmful download.

 A reputable business will never ask for sensitive and personal information via email.
 If a message asks for things like passwords or social security numbers, this should put you on high alert.